neofuture/RoboBot/README.md

 The bot is able to look at answers and propose a new question based on the answer.
 This is done by using the fuzzy logic to determine the most likely answer and then using the answer to propose a new question.

 This bot can also detect that question is not in the predetermined set of questions and will respond with a message to that effect, and attempt to process the quesiton as a calculation.

+I found the next instruction a little confusing.

+> "For this exercise, you can assume that the RoboBob app will run continuously after the session starts.
+Therefore, there is no need to persist any data beyond the question list."

+I took this as the bot needed to retain the questions that were asked, but i was unsure if the bot needed to retain the answers to the questions.
+I decided to implement the bot to retain the answers to the questions as well.
+If this is an incorrect assumption, then the bot can be easily modified to only retain the questions.